 The business end

-Accor hotel brands part of Le Club Accor Hotels programme are Sofitel, Novotel, Mercure, ibis, ibis Styles, Grand Mercure, M Gallery, Pullman, The Sebel, Suite Novotel, adagio, adagio access and Thalassa Sea Spa.
+Accor hotel brands part of Le Club Accor Hotels programme are Sofitel, Novotel, Mercure, ibis, ibis Styles, Grand Mercure, M Gallery, Pullman, The Sebel, Suite Novotel, adagio, adagio access and Thalassa Sea Spa, more hotels and chains are added often.
 (These hotels don’t participate in the programme).

 There are at least 2700 Accor hotels around the world in more than 90 countries.